rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

 Microservices architecture is a new service-based architecture that simplifies the configuration, administration, and monitoring of large-scale and cloud deployments.
-This post introduced you to the OGG-MA and its components, which is expected to change the way you replicate data on-premise, in the cloud, and in hybrid environments.
+This post introduced you to the OGG MA and its components, which is expected to change the way you replicate data on-premise, in the cloud and in hybrid environments.

 Use the Feedback tab to make any comments or ask questions.